History of Typesetting: The Journey of Till Date

 Troff and successors

-Joseph Ossanna, who used to work at Bell Laboratories, created the troff typesetting program during the 1970s to run a Wang C/A/T phototypesetter created by the Labs.
-Later, Brian Kernighan improvised troff to support the creation of output through different devices such laser printers.
-This version is not much in use these days, however, it is still used in Unix and systems similar to Unix to typeset several high-end computer and technical books.
+Joseph Ossanna, who used to work at Bell Laboratories, created the Troff typesetting program during the 1970s.
+It was created to run a Wang C/A/T phototypesetter created by the Labs.
+Later, Brian Kernighan improvised Troff to support the output creation through different devices such as laser printers.

-Computer scientist Donald E. Knuth developed the TeX system in late 1970s, which emerged as a widely-used and efficient automated typesetting system that created new benchmarks in the industry.
-Users may find it quite difficult to learn TeX on their own and it focuses less on structure than on appearance.
+Computer scientist Donald E. Knuth developed the TeX system in the late 1970s.
+This system emerged as a widely-used and efficient automated typesetting system creating new benchmarks in the industry.
+Users may find it quite difficult to learn TeX on their own, and it focuses less on structure than appearance.

-Typesetting has passed through several stages of evolution to finally assume its present-day modern and efficient makeover.
-Over these years, we have been witnessing the emergence of professional typesetting company that operate through a team of experienced typesetters who have profound technical knowledge and can deliver desired outcomes that are based on accurate book typesetting guidelines.
-If you are looking for professional typesetting services, feel free to comment on this blog.
-We would be happy to guide you through the process.
+Typesetting has passed through several stages of evolution over the years.
+It has finally assumed its present-day modern and efficient makeover.
+Given the need for high-end typesetting, many professional typesetting company have emerged.
+These firms operate through a team of experienced typesetters having profound technical knowledge.
+One can get the desired outcomes based on accurate book typesetting guidelines.